Your preschooler and safety: How to prevent injuries at home

 A good safety rule:

-is reasonable.
-A random rule—which can’t be easily explained or doesn’t seem to have a cause or effect/consequence—is easy to forget and may not matter much.
+- is reasonable.
+A random rule—which cannot be easily explained or doesn’t seem to have a cause or effect/consequence—is easy to forget and may not matter much.

 Teach your preschooler to follow these basic safety rules:

-Hazard symbols mean “Danger.
+- Hazard symbols mean “Danger.
 Stay away.”
 Ask your child to come and get you if he finds a product marked this way.
+Store poisons like candy coloured laundry pods, cleaning products and medications in a locked cabinet.

 Your preschooler loves to learn.
 She will be very open to basic safety routines if they are part of a family activity: talked about, practiced and shared.